-All electric cars can be charged with Ohme, but some provide access to the battery state of charge which allows for more precise charging.
+All electric cars can smart charge with Ohme, but some provide access to the battery state of charge which allows for more precise charging.
 To ensure you get the most out of Ohme, make sure you choose the correct type of schedule for your car.

 Some car manufacturers provide an API (Application Programming Interface) which allows access to information about your car via your manufacturer’s smartphone app.
 Providing your login details in the Ohme app allows Ohme to see your car's current state of charge, which is then used to work out how much charge you need.